 Another good definition on that list is number 22:

 “The user experience is the totality of end-users’ perceptions as they interact with a product or service.
 These perceptions include effectiveness (how good is the result?), efficiency (how fast or cheap is it?), emotional satisfaction (how good does it feel?), and the quality of the relationship with the entity that created the product or service (what expectations does it create for subsequent interactions?)” – Kuniavsky (2010)

 To sum it up, User Experience is a holistic view of how ‘successful’ a product is at it’s giving a user the desired experience.
 I know that is very open to interpretation, but that is precisely the point.
 UX is seemingly vague because it’s an extremely broad topic.

-How does a business benefit from having a website with a great User Experience?
+How does a business benefit from having a great Website User Experience?